Badgerati/Pode/docs/Tutorials/Authentication/Methods/AzureAD.md

 Invoke-RestMethod -Url 'http://localhost:8080' -WebSession $session -Body $res.Form[0]
 ```

 The Pode side needs to be configured to allow basic authentication as well.
-This can be done side by side with Form based Authentication using this example
+This can be done side by side with Form based authentication using this example

 ```powershell
 $form  = New-PodeAuthScheme -Form